dhcheong/ClassifyingFake/intro.md

 Welcome to **Classifying Fake Job Posting Using Machine Learning Algorithm Book**

 This document is a renovated version of my STAT 154 (Machine Learning) Final project at UC Berkeley.
-The paper will carefully examine job posting data, detailed pre-processing steps, and machine learning analysis with k-fold cross-validation.
+The paper will carefully examine job posting data, detailed pre-processing steps, and machine learning analysis with k-fold cross-validation to create a model that classifies fake job posting efficiently.
 I decided to recreate my previous project because...

-1. **I want to dive deep into the many different algorithms.** The original project only used Random Forest Model and SVM using R, but I want to also try many other algorithms in Python.
-To record my trials and share the result in Python, renovating my old project into Jupyter Notebook is a necessary step.
+1. **The original project had too many critical flaws and errors.** Even though the paper scored the highest in the entire class, I could still spot many errors in computation and explanation.
+For example, word stemming is better suited for the project's goal, but we used lemmatization instead.
+Also, the filtering method is supervised feature selection, but the paper said it is unsupervised feature selection.
+I can see many ways I can improve the work, so renovating the old project will make the paper much more professional.

+2. **I wanted to recreate the original project using Python instead of R.** The initial project was done using R, but we faced lots of difficulty in pre-data processing, which could be easily handled with Python.
+Also, after taking a course about reproducibility, I realized that Python is more universal than R, and it is a better fit if I want to make the project more reproducible due to the Jupyter Notebook with Ipython.
+Through this renovation project, I hope to have a deeper understanding of machine learning using Python.

-2. **The original project report was written in Google Docs, which is not an excellent way to communicate with the public.** Google Docs has a clear limitation on including computation, which hinders complete communication with the readers.
-Recreating the project using Jupyter Notebook will ensure that my report consists of narrative and computation.
+3. **Currently, it is impossible to reproduce or replicate the result of the original project.** First, the original project report was written in Google Docs, which has a clear limitation on including computation and the complete demonstration of workflow.
+This hinders effective communication with the readers, making it impossible for them to reproduce or replicate our work.
+Also, the current GitHub repository for the original project makes replicating or reproducing my original works challenging.
+Recreating the project using Jupyter Notebook and Jupyter Book will ensure that my report consists of narrative and computation in a more readable format.
+Also, reconstructing the GitHub repository will enhance further reproducibility/replicability of the project.

-3. **My current repository makes it challenging to replicate or reproduce my original works.** Reconstructing my GitHub repository is a big part of this renovation project.
-This reconstruction will enable me to enhance further reproducibility/replicability of the project.

----

-# Table of Contents

-This part will be updated as I progress with the Project

 ---

 # Original Project